1952 Libyan general election

-General elections were held in Libya to elect the House of Representatives on 19 February 1952, except in three constituencies in Tripolitania, where the elections were delayed until March after rioters destroyed the electoral register on election day.
+General elections were held in Libya on 19 February 1952 to elect the members of the House of Representatives, the lower house of Parliament, except in three constituencies in Tripolitania, where the elections were delayed until March after rioters destroyed the electoral register on election day.
 They were the first elections in the country's history.

 Electoral system

 Voting was restricted to sane and solvent men over the age of 21, and did not allow for secret balloting, except in urban areas.
-They elected 55 members to the Lower House of the Parliament in single member constituencies.
+They elected 55 members to the lower house of the Parliament in single member constituencies.
 The constituencies were divided into urban areas and rural areas; in the urban areas voters were given a ballot paper, which they dropped into the coloured ballot box of their candidate, whilst in rural areas voters were asked who they supported and their answer recorded by registering officer, with a committee of observers as witnesses.
 The committee included a returning officer, a judge and a notable person from the constituency.

 The United Nations turned down a proposal that it should monitor the elections.